websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 Guest Users cannot access or upload images.
 Avoid using this field unless only authenticated Users can access the form.
 ```

 After adding the image, the user can fill out an additional field for the image, _Description_.
 When the image field is optional, the usage is straightforward: neither the image or its description is required.
 However, like all forms fields, the image field can be marked required.
-On Liferay 7.4, when the image field is required, the form builder can choose whether the description is required or optional:
+When the image field is required, the form builder can choose whether the description is required or optional:

 ![The description field of a required image field can be required or optional.](./forms-field-types-reference/images/27.png)

-On Liferay 7.2 and 7.3 the description is required if the image field is required.

 ### Color